doesdev/mvt/README.md

 - Transpilation
   - also not a thing here
 - A community and product maturity
-  - one of the most crucial pieces, I think we can all agree on that
+  - among the most crucial elements

 ## This might be for you if
 - You're willing to sacrifice all of the above (and more) to reduce dependencies
-- Your tests are in a single file and concurrency doesn't impact test times

 ## Install